mfreri/mail-sender/README.md

 This is an application to send mails to a mail list.
-It receives a spreadsheet with the mail addresses and a file with the content, then send the content to every mail listed on the spreadsheet.
+It receives a spreadsheet with the mail addresses and a file with the content, then send the content to every mail listed in the spreadsheet.

 ## Usage